RiteshRana07/LLM_Based_Health_Aware_Product_Recommendation_System/README.md

     - Recommended
     - Consume with Caution
     - Not Recommended
-      AI (Gemini LLM) is used only to format a clear, controlled explanation.
+      AI (Groq LLaMA model) is used only to format a clear, controlled explanation, while the final decision is governed by the deterministic rule engine.

 11. **Display Recommendation to User**
     The final decision and primary health reason are displayed clearly on the UI.